Lecture notes on the flow equation approach to singular stochastic PDEs: Singular subcritical SPDEs

 All of the above SPDEs are singular whenever $\lambda \neq 0$.
 In the linear case $\lambda = 0$, the equations can be solved explicitly, but the resulting solution is a random Schwartz distribution rather than a genuine function.
 This simple observation already signals the central difficulty: for $\lambda \neq 0$, we must look for solutions in a space of distributions.
 However, since multiplication of distributions is in general ill-defined, the nonlinear terms appearing in these equations lack an a priori meaning.

 The standard strategy to overcome this problem is to introduce an ultraviolet (UV) regularization---that is, to smooth out the noise or the Green’s function at small spatial scales.
 One then aims to show that, after performing suitable renormalizations of the nonlinear terms, a well-defined and nontrivial limit exists as the regularization is removed.
-The renormalization procedure compensates for the divergences arising at small scales by subtracting divergent constants (formally denoted above by ``infinite'' quantities), thereby ensuring that the limiting solution remains finite and mathematically meaningful.
+The renormalization procedure compensates for the divergences arising at small scales by subtracting suitable local terms with diverging prefactors (formally denoted above by ``infinite'' quantities), thereby ensuring that the limiting solution remains finite and mathematically meaningful.